 This year Aussie Action Abroad is offering the opportunity for volunteers to participate in post-earthquake reconstruction.

-Price: $3700 AUD A $500 deposit is required after submitting the application.
+Price: $2500 AUD A $500 deposit is required when submitting the application.

 - Internal Transport